 Why not 3 seconds

 Shorter blocks come with a cost that is easy to miss.
 Every block needs time to reach validators across the network before the next one is due.
-Push the interval down to 3 seconds and that propagation window tightens, competing blocks at the same height become more common, and the pressure builds to run heavier hardware just to keep pace.
-Chains that run sub-second blocks pay for it with high validator hardware requirements.
+Push the interval down to 3 seconds and that propagation window tightens, competing blocks at the same height become more common, and keeping up requires heavier validator hardware. eCurrency is built to keep validation reachable on moderate hardware, so it does not chase sub-second blocks.

 Why not 30 seconds

 Slow the interval to 30 seconds and you spend responsiveness you cannot get back.
 The first confirmation is the moment a shopper at a terminal, or a desk closing a batch, is waiting on, and half a minute of waiting is too long for that step.
+Ten seconds sits in the workable middle.
+It is short enough that the first confirmation feels prompt, and long enough to give validators on ordinary machines time to receive and check blocks before the next one is due.